-- Demonstrate a fundamental knowledge of the origin and background of Sesotho language contexts. - Demonstrate fundamental knowledge of prose, drama and poetry - Compose texts in Sesotho for a business function. - Compose texts in Sesotno for a business function
+- Demonstrate a fundamental knowledge of the origin and background of Sesotho language contexts. - Demonstrate fundamental knowledge of prose, drama and poetry. - Compose texts in Sesotho for a business function.

 - discuss and recognise gender typology. - name and explain religious perspectives. - classify and identify cultural perspectives. - illustrate a basic knowledge of the language used in literary texts. - practice reading skills using various types of texts. - identify and respond to various text types. - analyse and interpret meaning of literary text. - apply appropriate language usage in a business environment.